Get alerts of updates about «Organised leisure activities»

 Cleaning and good hand hygiene / cough etiquette

-- Encourage and facilitate the maintenance of good hand hygiene.
-Where handwashing facilities are not available, hand sanitiser should be readily available.
+- Facilitate good hand hygiene.
+If handwashing facilities are not available, use hand sanitiser.
 For more information, see Hand hygiene, cough etiquette, cleaning and laundry

-- Ensure good cleaning, especially of surfaces and objects that are touched by many.
-For in-depth information on cleaning, see Cleaning for COVID-19 in sectors outside the healthcare service.
+- Ensure good cleaning, see Cleaning for COVID-19 in sectors outside the healthcare service.

 - Limit the use of common equipment that is in close contact with the face or hands.
 Common equipment should be cleaned between each user if possible, and it is important to ensure good hand hygiene when using common equipment.

 For organised sports, the advice in the Guide to Infection Control for Sports (COVID-19) applies:

 - Guide to Infection Control for Sports (COVID-19) (Norwegian Directorate of Health)

 The Norwegian Music Council has developed an infection control guide for music exercises with input from the health authorities, which can be found on their website.

 - Infection control guide - Norwegian Music Council

 About the risk of infection during music rehearsals